arndff/fpl-rivals-tracker/README.md

 As you can guess, I play [FPL](http://fantasy.premierleague.com).
 I used to check how some managers are doing, opening many tabs in my browser.
 It was an annoying experience, so I decided to develop this project.

 Thanks to **fpl-rivals-tracker**, you can follow your rivals much easier.
-After running the script, you're being asked how do you want to sort the data by:
+After running the script, you're asked how do you want to sort the data, by:
 1) Total points
 2) Gameweek points